dlucca1986/SteamOS-Like-Session-Switcher-for-Linux-Desktop/README.md

 os-session-select:
   A simple wrapper script used by the Steam Deck UI to trigger the return to the desktop session.

+steamos-set-timezone:
+  A compatibility placeholder that prevents errors when the Steam UI attempts to synchronize the system timezone.

+steamos-update:
+  A wrapper script that directs system update requests from the Steam UI to the local update utility.

+jupiter-biosupdate:
+  A wrapper for BIOS updates, ensuring the Steam UI can communicate with the hardware firmware tools.

 steam.desktop:
   The session entry file.
   It must be placed in /usr/share/wayland-sessions/ to allow SDDM to recognize and launch the Gamescope/Steam Deck UI session.